 This juried exhibition at the Walkerton Public Library is held every spring and gives local artists the opportunity to show their work and compete for prizes.
 Open to residents of Brockton, South Bruce, West Grey, Hanover and Arran-Elderslie, the juried show features original works available for sale.
 The show is displayed annually from mid to late April until early May.

 Brockton is home to many heritage sites including private residences, public and commercial buildings, places of worship, mills, cemeteries, schoolhouses and more.
 Those interested in taking a self-guided walking or driving tour of the area’s historical sites can pick up maps of the Brockton Heritage Committee’s walking and driving tours at the Visitor Information Centre, located at 101 Durham Street in Walkerton.
 Among numerous buildings on the tours are a Victorian mansion built in 1880 by Alexander Shaw, and Cargill’s ‘White House’, constructed in 1900 by village founder Henry Cargill.

-Tour some of the area’s unique homes and sites of historical and architectural interest during the bi-annual Doors Open event, held every second year on the fourth Saturday in September.
+Tour some of the area’s unique homes and sites of historical and architectural interest during the bi-annual Doors Open event, held every second year on a Saturday in late September.
 Pick up a brochure in advance, or view it on-line, and take a free, self-guided tour through the featured sites.

 The Walkerton Archives Room at the Walkerton Public Library is a local historical collection containing many different types of materials including books, microfilm, papers and pictures.
-As well, the Saugeen Heritage Group and the Bruce County Genealogical Society assist people who are researching family histories and similar genealogical work.
+As well, the Brockton Heritage Committee, the Saugeen Heritage Group and the Bruce County Genealogical Society assist people who are researching family histories and similar genealogical work.